martineastwood/penaltyblog/docs/roadmap/index.rst

 - ☐ ``Flow.describe()`` improvements
 - ☐ Docs: Writing custom helpers tutorial
 - ☐ Docs: More ``Flow`` recipes
+- ☐ Generalize statsbomb functionality into a plugin interface to make it easy to add in other providers

 **Joins & I/O Enhancements**